ben-garcia/supernova-ui/Library.md

 ### Components

     - atoms
+    		- Button
+    		- renders tags button(default), a
+    		- render with icon
+    	- Checkbox
+    		- renders input of type checkbox
     	- Heading
     		- renders h1...h6
     	- Paragraph
     			- renders p tag
+    		- Icon
+    			- wrapper for the individual icons
+    	- Radio
+    		- renders input of type radio
+    			- used to select one options of the multiple that are available
+    		- Spinner
+    			- renders simple loader
+    			- used to indicate a loading state
+    		- Switch
+    			- renders input of type checkbox
+    			- different variant of the checkbox
     		- Text
     		- renders tags span(default)
-    	- Icon
-    		- renders every icon
-    	- Button
-    		- renders tags button(default), a
-    		- render with icon
-    	- Checkbox
+    		- Textarea
-    		- renders svg that depends on state(checked)
+    			- renders textarea
-    		- Radio
+    		- TextInput
-    			- renders svg that depends on state(checked)
+    			- renders input tag

     - molecules
+    		- Modal
+    			- with a11y in mind